 If you’re visiting Israel, you’re visiting the Dead Sea so don’t forget a swimsuit!
 Bring one you don’t mind getting dirty – I actually ditched mine afterwards.
 Otherwise bring your normal essentials like bras and underwear.
 I definitely recommend bringing at least 1-2 sports bras and tights or leggings for layering on cold days.
 I roll up my essentials and stuff them inside my shoes to keep their shape.

 You’re toiletries, medicine and makeup.
 I pack mine inside ziploc bags and then place those bags inside a zippered toiletry bag so I don’t have to deal with leaks.
+Another thing that I never forget is my blue clear backpack, as I am able to fit pretty much anything and everything in there.
+Plus, with it being clear, I can actually see if I have forgotten anything important that I’ll need for the trip.
+There’s nothing worse than remembering that you’ve left an essential item at home.
 I also like to bring my own microfiber towel.
 It takes up no space and dries quickly.

 IN YOUR CARRY ON